Alfresco/docs-alfresco/transform-service/latest/config/engine.md

 Use this information to configure a custom transform engine (T-Engine).

-1. Define an HTTP URL and JMS queue name for the T-Engine .
+1. Define an HTTP URL and JMS queue name for the T-Engine.

     For example, you can configure custom T-Engines through environment variables: